Introducing Miss J.J. Hart, from her mother’s perspective….

 Finished with editing the section of the article she had been working on, Jennifer Hart put her things away on her desk and got up.
 She went into the kitchen via the great room door where the housekeeper/cook was working on the evening meal.

-The article was supposed to examine erosion of self-esteem in adolescent females in western culture, but she was having a hard time concentrating on the details of her research.
-Her thoughts kept drifting back to her own experiences and to what might lie ahead for her own child, J.J.
+The article on her desk was supposed to examine erosion of self-esteem in adolescent females in western culture, but she was having a hard time concentrating on the details of her research.
+Her thoughts kept drifting back to her own experiences and to what might lie ahead for her own child, Justine aka J.J.
+Hart.

-Her daughter was twelve now, and for J.J.’s mother, the age was significant in that her own life had changed so dramatically at twelve.
-That was the year her mother, Suzanne Edwards, was killed in an auto accident.
+She was twelve now, and for J.J.’s mother, the age was significant in that her own life had changed so dramatically at twelve.
+That was the year her mother, Suzanne Edwards, had been killed in an auto accident.
 Her father, Stephen, found coping in the aftermath difficult.

-While her mother had been living, her father spent a great deal of time traveling the world as an art dealer.
-It was their mutual understanding that Suzanne be principally responsible for raising their child.
-With the sudden loss of his wife, her father, Stephen found himself left with a huge intimately personal void as well as a prepubescent daughter he said he felt ill-suited and ill-equipped to raise on his own.
+While her mother was alive, her father had spent a great deal of time traveling the world as an art dealer.
+It was their mutual understanding that Suzanne would be principally responsible for raising their child.
+With the sudden loss of his wife, Stephen found himself left with a huge, intimately personal void as well as a prepubescent daughter he said he felt ill-suited and ill-equipped to raise on his own.

 On holidays, her free time was spent with him at the house in Maryland or accompanying him on his far-ranging, never-ending trips for his professional work.
-Eventually, after a painful period of misundertsandings and strained relations, they were gradully able to develop a strong, positive bond.
-She grew to understand that her father loved her, and she in turn loved him, but her life had never been the same after losing her mother to whom she had been so close.
+Eventually, after a painful period of misundertsandings and strained relations, they were gradully able to mend the relationship and develop a strong, positive bond.
+She grew to understand that her father loved her, and she in turn loved him, but her life had never been the same after losing her mother with whom she had been so close.

 Everywhere she went it, seemed, she turned heads, but she found it disconcerting rather than flattering.
 All of a sudden and out of nowhere, boys tripped over themselves to gain her attentions and affections.
 Never having been a boy-crazy teen, or one to actively seek attention, she had been totally unprepared for it.
 Her girlfriends tended to not understand why she did not enjoy the persistent entreaties of the young men who ventured from the neighboring boys’ school to meet her.